queelag/.github/profile/README.md

+## Make your ECMAScript development experience a breeze

 Tired of rewriting the same boring code all over again?
 Aracna abstracts all the essentials for you without bloating your codebase.

 ## Seamless modular ecosystem